-- A. Declare that Defendant Comptroller Dan Widawsky has exceeded his authority by adopting Amusement Tax Ruling #5, which purportedly authorizes the City of Chicago to tax Internet-based streaming services for video, audio, and gaming. - B. Declare that the Amusement Tax, as interpreted by Amusement Tax Ruling #5 and applied by the Comptroller, violates the Internet Tax Freedom Act, 47 U.S.C. § 151 note (2015) because it taxes Internet-based streaming services for video and audio while exempting or not taxing other services for video and audio not delivered via the Internet.

-C. Enjoin Comptroller Dan Widawsky and the City of Chicago from enforcing streaming services for video, audio, and gaming.

-Amusement Tax Ruling #5's application of the Amusement Tax on Internet-based streaming services for video and audio where similar services not delivered via the
+- A. Declare that the Amusement Tax, as interpreted by Amusement Tax Ruling #5 and applied by the Comptroller, violates the Internet Tax Freedom Act, 47 U.S.C. § 151 note (2015) because it taxes Internet-based streaming services for video and audio while exempting or not taxing other services for video and audio not delivered via the Internet. - B. Enjoin Comptroller Dan Widawsky and the City of Chicago from enforcing Amusement Tax Ruling #5's application of the Amusement Tax on Internet-based streaming services for video and audio where similar services not delivered via the Internet are not taxed or taxed at a lower rate.